 IVAs and Payment Protection Insurance (PPI)

-PPI is Payment Protection Insurance that a Creditor may have mis-sold you whilst you had an agreement with them.
+PPI mis-selling claims relate to Payment Protection Insurance that a Creditor may have mis-sold you whilst you had an agreement with them.

 Is PPI compensation considered a windfall in an IVA?

 No, PPI compensation is not considered a windfall.
-It’s actually classed as an asset and this is why the full amount has to be paid into your IVA arrangement.
+In most IVA proposals, it’s actually classed as an asset and this is why the full amount has to be paid into your IVA arrangement.

 What if the PPI claim is for a debt that isn’t in my IVA?

 Whether the debt was included in your IVA arrangement or not, it’s still classed as an asset.
 If your IVA is still in place, every PPI compensation pay out must always be paid in full into it.

 Can PPI compensation be claimed without my consent?

 No, but if your Insolvency Practitioner thinks you were mis-sold PPI they can ask that this is checked and have the compensation paid directly into the arrangement.

 Please bear in mind that if you don’t help with their requests for PPI compensation, this could potentially delay the completion of your IVA.